 Tuition is refunded in full minus a $25 processing fee if notification is received at RMSP at least 10 business days prior to the event.
 If cancellation is received fewer than 10 business days prior to the event, full tuition is retained by RMSP.
 Refunds will be processed within 30 days after RMSP receives notice of cancellation.

 Quinn Hegwood is one of RMSP's core instructors, specializing in printing and social media.
 She enjoys photographing people in their natural habitat, primarily mothers and children, and she is on a constant search for light.
 Quinn is passionate about helping students to discover the artist within themselves.

 Forest Chaput de Saintonge directs Rocky Mountain School of Photography with his wife, Sarah.
 He has been immersed in photography since he was born.
 He grew up in Missoula and began taking photos with an SLR when he was seven years old.
 He started working for Rocky Mountain School of Photography at age 13.
 During his free time, he likes to become a master at new things, build stuff, hike, photograph, and be an astrophotographer.
 Forest has a degree in Astrophysics, just because.
 He really enjoys teaching and loves to help students understand concepts thoroughly.
-Forest has vast experience working with and teaching Adobe Lightroom and Photoshop, and has worked many hours in the black and white darkroom.
+Forest has vast experience working with and teaching Adobe Lightroom Classic, Photoshop, and Astrophotography

 Forest and Sarah also own an aerial media company: Altitude Media